 When Dr. Hitt became president, UCF's enrollment ranked fifth in Florida and 115th in the nation.
-Since then, enrollment has nearly tripled, making UCF the largest university in Florida and the second-largest in America.
+Since then, enrollment has tripled, making UCF the largest university in Florida and one of the largest in America.
 More importantly, the quality of academic programs, faculty, and students has increased dramatically; UCF has become a major metropolitan research university of global impact; and the university has launched more than $1 billion in new construction.

 The projects include a new stadium, arena, medical college, student union center, regional campuses, student wellness center, a visitor information center, and community health clinic.
-Of the 293,872 degrees earned by students during UCF’s history, President Hitt has awarded 238,524 of them – or 81 percent.
+Of the 302,324 degrees earned by students during UCF’s history, President Hitt has awarded 246,976 of them – or 81 percent.
 He has awarded more degrees at a state university in Florida than any other president in Sunshine State history.